Help

 Displays the current memory usage together with total memory and page size.
 Memory is subdivided into the following categories:

-Inactive - memory used by applications that are no longer running.
-Keeping this data in memory can speed-up re-execution of those applications.
-On the other hand, when necessary, this memory can be given to the applications that need more memory.
+- Inactive — memory used by applications that are no longer running.
+Keeping this data in memory can speed up re-execution of those applications.
+On the other hand, when necessary, this memory can be given to applications that need more memory.

-Other - memory which is not categorized by the operating system.
+- Other — memory that is not categorized by the operating system.
 In other words, Other = Total - Free - Wired - Active - Inactive.

-The graph button in the top-right corner of the page reveals the graph displaying memory usage over time.
-The graph behaves the same way as the resource graph from the Overview page.
+The graph button in the top-right corner of the page reveals a graph displaying memory usage over time.
+The graph behaves the same way as the resource graph on the Overview page.

 Page Statistics

 Displays low-level page statistics.
-For a detailed explanation of the used terms and statistics, please refer to the following Wikipedia articles: Page, Paging, Page Fault, Virtual Memory, Copy-on-write.
+For a detailed explanation of the terms and statistics used, please refer to the following Wikipedia articles: Page, Paging, Page Fault, Virtual Memory, Copy-on-write.

 The Details page displays various information about the operating system and hardware features.